 By default, each correct answer is worth 1 point.
 To award more points, simply type a different number into the ‘Max score’ box.

 After that, you can set the action that Formidable Forms will perform every time someone submits a quiz.
-Simply open the following dropdown to see the different options: ‘What would you like to do after submit?’
+Simply open the following dropdown to see the different options: ‘What would you like to show after submit?’

 If you choose ‘Show the score,’ then Formidable Forms will display a standard message with the visitor’s score.